JulianKingman/same-date/README.md

 # same-date
 Minimal function that tells you whether dates are within the same year, month, day, or hour.
 Allows subdividing (e.g. 1/2 year).

+Version 2.0.0 makes the options into an object and adds support for using local vs. UTC comparison

 ## Why?
 I love moment.js, but for some things (such as date comparison) it's regrettably slow.
 Until the time comes that it's quick to compare dates in momentjs, this library will come in handy.
 It's useful for averaging data out over a given time period (i.e. if it's in the same period, average it).